apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_quantization.md

 - Conv2D + ReLU => this type of fusion is very popular also with other layers (e.g. FullyConnected + Activation).
 It is very simple idea where before writing data to output, activation is performed on that data.
 Main benefit of this fusion is that, there is no need to read and write back data in other layer only to perform simple activation function.
 - Conv2D + Add => even simpler idea than the previous one - instead of overwriting output memory, results are added to the output memory.
 In the simplest terms: `out_mem = conv_result` is replaced by `out_mem += conv_result`

-Above examples are presented as atomic ones, but in this example they can be combined together, thus two fused patterns are visible in example:
+Above examples are presented as atomic ones, but often they can be combined together, thus two patterns can be fused in above example:
 - Conv2D + BatchNorm + ReLU
 - Conv2D + BatchNorm + Add + ReLU